To cancel the reservation, follow these steps:

 Last-Minute Cancellation Fee - Taxed the same as your room charges.
 Taxes will be added to this item so you can add a fee equal to the total room charges being cancelled.

-Depending on your situation, the remaining balance may show a negative amount -- as if you owe the customer, or a balance due -- and we need to charge the customer.
+Depending on your situation, the remaining balance may show a negative amount -- as if you owe the customer, or a balance due -- and, in these cases, you'll need to charge the customer.

-If the customer paid outside of ThinkReservations or with a "Third Party Credit Card Processor" then you should use that system to refund the customer.
-Otherwise you would need to credit the customer another way.
+If the customer paid outside of ThinkReservations or through a "Third Party Credit Card Processor" then you should use that system to refund the customer.
+Otherwise, you will need to credit the customer another way.

-Once all of your changes are done on the bill, you can contact the customer to let them know what has happened to their bill, if they owe any money, if you charged their card, or if you have refunded them.
+It is a best practice to contact the customer via email to let them know that their reservation has been successfully cancelled.
+You can also communicate in this email if they owed any money, if you charged their card, or if you have refunded them.

 - Click inside the drop-down selector on the bottom left to change the email template.
 Choose "Reservation Canceled" or equivalent.